Richard Ojeda: West Virginia Senate

 Ojeda was assaulted at a primary campaign event on May 8, 2016, in Logan County, West Virginia.
 The assailant, Jonathan S. Porter, who had ties to Ojeda's opponent, received 1–5 years in prison, and a $500 fine as a part of a plea deal.
-Ojeda went on to win the Democratic Primary for the 7th District of the West Virginia Senate, defeating incumbent Art Kirkendoll.
+Ojeda went on to win the Democratic primary for the 7th District of the West Virginia Senate, defeating incumbent Art Kirkendoll.
 In the general election, held on November 8, 2016, he defeated Republican Jordan Bridges by almost 18 points.

 In the West Virginia Senate, Ojeda sponsored the West Virginia Medical Cannabis Act, legislation to legalize medical marijuana, which was signed into law by Governor Jim Justice on April 19, 2017.

 In the Senate, he called for increases in teacher wages, arguing that low pay would lead to strikes and teachers leaving the state.
 In January 2018, he criticized West Virginia Governor Jim Justice's proposed 1–2% increase in teacher wages, saying it was insufficient.

 Ojeda has stated "I don't think I've ever voted for a Democrat for president" and supported Donald Trump in 2016.
 He told Politico that he voted for Trump because he initially believed Trump would do something for West Virginians.
 By 2018, he expressed regret for voting for Trump, saying that "he hasn't done shit" and he is "taking care of the daggone people he's supposed to be getting rid of".
 Ojeda said he supported Bernie Sanders in the 2016 Democratic primary.

 Ojeda resigned from the West Virginia Senate on January 14, 2019, citing frustration with the legislature's slow pace and his inability to accomplish all his legislative goals.

 Teacher strikes

-Ojeda rose to prominence for his early support of and leading role in the West Virginia teacher strikes.
+Ojeda rose to prominence for his early support of and leading role in the 2018 West Virginia teachers' strike.
 A month before the strike, Ojeda, in a speech on the Senate floor, called on his fellow legislators to heed the complaints and requests of teachers lest a strike be inevitable.
 He then introduced several bills, including ones addressing public employees' healthcare needs, raising their wages, and giving teachers tax deductions on purchased classroom supplies.
 Due to his active and vocal support of the strikes, Ojeda was said by some to have attained something of a "folk hero" status with teachers and other unionists.
 He was regularly met by chants of his last name and other expressions of appreciation and commendation while traveling the state to speak out in support of the strikers (and later his Congressional bid).

 Ojeda traveled to California to support the 2019 Los Angeles teachers' strike, proclaiming "Don’t make us go West Virginia on you" in an op-ed published in The Intercept.